pola-rs/polars/README.md

    Append `-native` (e.g. `make build-release-native`) to enable further optimizations specific to your CPU.
 This produces a non-portable binary/wheel however.

+> *Note for Windows users*: `make` is not natively supported Windows, use `maturin build --release` directly.
+> See [Native Windows Compilation](docs/development/contributing/windows.md#Native-Windows-compilation) for more detailed
+> instructions.

 Note that the Rust crate implementing the Python bindings is called `py-polars` to distinguish from the wrapped Rust crate `polars` itself.
 However, both the Python package and the Python module are named `polars`, so you can `pip install polars` and `import polars`.